-The Board of Directors and Shareholders of Daktronics Inc.
+The Board of Directors and Shareholders of Daktronics, Inc.

-We have audited the accompanying consolidated balance sheets of Daktronics Inc. and subsidiaries (the Company) as of May 2, 2015 and April 26, 2014, and the related consolidated statements of operations, comprehensive income, shareholders' equity and cash flows for each of the three years in the period ended May 2, 2015.
+We have audited the accompanying consolidated balance sheets of Daktronics, Inc. and subsidiaries (the Company) as of April 30, 2016 and May 2, 2015, and the related consolidated statements of operations, comprehensive income, shareholders' equity and cash flows for each of the three years in the period ended April 30, 2016.
 Our audits also included the financial statement schedule listed in the Index at Item 15(a)(2).
 These financial statements and schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+Our responsibility is to express an opinion on these financial statements and schedule based on our audits.